quackingduck-archive/handcode/doc/scripts.md

 hand decoding a small pcap file

-two arp packets were captured with wireshark, the user wishes to analyse the bytestream in the capture file
+two arp packets were captured with wireshark, the user wishes to analyze the bytestream in the capture file

 ```
 $ xxd -g1 examples/arp.pcap